Bi-orthogonal Polynomial Sequences and the Asymmetric Simple Exclusion Process: Abstract

 \section{Abstract}

-We reformulate the Corteel-Williams equations for the stationary state of the two parameter Asymmetric Simple Exclusion Process (TASEP) as a linear map $\lf(\,\cdot\,)$, acting on a tensor algebra built from a rank two free module with basis $\set{e_1,e_2}$.
-From this formulation we construct a pair of sequences, $\set{P_n(e_1)}$ and $\set{Q_m(e_2)}$, of bi-orthogonal polynomials (BiOPS), that is, they satisfy $\lf(P_n(e_1)\otimes Q_m(e_2))=\Lambda_n\delta_{n,m}$.
-The existence of the sequences arises from the determinant of a Pascal triangle like matrix of polynomials.
-The polynomials satisfy first order (uncoupled) recurrence relations.
-We show that the two first moments $\lf(P_n\, e_1\, Q_m)$ and $\lf(P_n\, e_2\, Q_m)$ give rise to a matrix representation of the ASEP diffusion algebra and hence provide an understanding of the origin of the matrix product Ansatz.
-The second moment $\lf(P_n\, e_1 e_2\,Q_m )$ defines a tridiagonal matrix which makes the connection with Chebyshev-like orthogonal polynomials.
+We state the diffusion algebra equations of the stationary state of the three parameter ($\alpha$, $\beta$ and $q$) Asymmetric Simple Exclusion Process as a linear functional $\lf$, acting on a tensor algebra.
+From $\lf$ we construct a pair of sequences, $\set{P_n}$ and $\set{Q_m}$, of monic polynomials which are bi-orthogonal, that is, they satisfy \mbox{$\lf(P_n Q_m )=\Lambda_n\delta_{n,m}$} (where $\Lambda_n$ is a scalar).
+The uniqueness and existence of the pair of sequences arises from the determinant of the bi-moment matrix whose elements satisfy a pair of $q$-recurrence relations.
+The determinant is evaluated using an LDU-decomposition.
+If the linear functional is represented as an inner product, $\lf(\cdot)=\bra{W} \cdot \ket{V}$ then the action of the polynomials $Q_n$ on the boundary vector $\ket{V}$ generate a basis $\ket{V_n}=Q_n\ket{V}$ whose orthogonal dual vectors are given by the action of $P_n$ on the dual boundary vector $\bra{W}$, that is $\bra{W_n}=\bra{W}P_n$.
+This basis gives the representation of the algebra which is associated with the Al-Salam-Chihara polynomials obtained by Sasamoto.